Hollywood’s climate-change crusade has a whole new wave of energy — and hurdles

 Some of these efforts, however, have already hit snags.

-Shortly after “The Activist” casting was announced, a wide range of pundits and advocates criticized the show for reducing activism to a game.
-“Dehumanizing,” declared online activist Joey Ayoub, one of many such comments.
+Shortly after casting for “The Activist” was announced, a wide range of pundits and advocates criticized the show, arguing it was reducing activism to a game.
+“It’s dehumanising,” tweeted activist Joey Ayoub.

-CBS and its partners quickly backtracked, announcing last week they would scrap the broadcast and re-edit existing footage for a documentary special sans the game-play.
+CBS and its partners quickly backtracked, announcing last week they would scrap the broadcast and reedit existing footage for a documentary special sans the gameplay.
 “The push for global change is not a competition,” the program’s producers said.

-While the decision to overhaul the show was broadly applauded, it is less clear if it can draw the same audience without weekly reality drama.
+While the decision to overhaul the show was broadly applauded, it is less clear whether it can draw the same audience without weekly reality drama.

-Other genres pose their own hurdles.
-While comedy is seen as a promising tool, “the lack of a single clear villain can make that challenging,” says Steve Bodow, the former head writer at “The Daily Show With Jon Stewart” who organized Wednesday’s effort.
+Other genres face their own hurdles.
+While comedy is seen as a promising tool, “the lack of a single clear villain can make that challenging,” said Steve Bodow, who was head writer for “The Daily Show With Jon Stewart” and organized Wednesday’s effort.
 “That doesn’t mean the issue lacks villains — or that we shouldn’t try to find them,” he added.

-Bodow says he sees humor as a potentially even more effective method than other forms of Hollywood storytelling.
+Bodow said he sees humor as potentially more effective than other forms of Hollywood storytelling.

 “There’s a reason we still remember ‘Dr. Strangelove’ as a film that changed how the world thought of nuclear holocaust,” the writer said, referring to the 1964 Stanley Kubrick Cold War satire.
 “Comedy can be the best way to penetrate our defenses.”